 We're committed to protecting the health of Melbourne’s bays and waterways.
-Therefore it's important we minimize the impacts of construction activity within its catchments by reducing the volume of sediment and other pollutants leaving construction sites.
+Therefore it's important we minimise the impacts of construction activity within its catchments by reducing the volume of sediment and other pollutants leaving construction sites.
 Our contractors must implement and maintain effective environmental controls to achieve our environmental objectives and meet their legislative requirements.

-Demonstrate the works will satisfy legislative requirements such as the Environmental Protection and Biodiversity Conservation Act 1999 and the Environmental Protection Act 1970 and any other relevant Acts, Regulations, Codes of Practices, Australian Standards and our requirements.
+You demonstrate the works will satisfy legislative requirements such as the Environmental Protection and Biodiversity Conservation Act 1999 and the Environmental Protection Act 1970 and any other relevant Acts, Regulations, Codes of Practices, Australian Standards and our requirements.

 Site Environmental Management Plans (SEMP)